 Marine Top Predator Trophic Dynamics

 Despite decades of food web research, we still have a poor understanding of how environmental change alters marine top predator trophic interactions through time.
 For my NSF Postdoctoral Fellowship, and in collaboration with Drs.
-Kelton McMahon (URI), Aleta Hohn (NOAA), and Larisa Avens (NOAA), I will use a retrospective approach to investigate how marine mammals and sea turtles have adjusted their foraging strategies in response to shifts in climate and prey, predator, and competitor abundance over the past century.
-To this end, I will sample specimens from historical collections (e.g., Smithsonian, NOAA) for nitrogen isotopes of amino acids to examine how common bottlenose dolphin, harbour porpoise, and loggerhead sea turtle trophic position and niche breath have changed over time.
+Kelton McMahon (URI), Larisa Avens (NOAA), and Michael McGowen (Smithsonian NMNH), I am using a retrospective approach to investigate how marine mammals, fish, and sea turtles have adjusted their foraging strategies in response to shifts in climate and prey, predator, and competitor abundance over the past century.
+To this end, I am sampling specimens from historical collections (e.g., Smithsonian, NOAA) for nitrogen isotopes of amino acids to examine how common bottlenose dolphin, short-beaked common dolphin, loggerhead sea turtle, Kemp's Ridley sea turtle, and Atlantic of trophic position and niche breath have changed over time.
 Together, these data will provide a mechanistic understanding of the trophic response of key marine top predators to recent environmental change.
 Such information is paramount to predicting the consequences of future ecosystem change, and these topics were highlighted as high priority research areas in the recent decadal review of ocean science by the National Academy of Sciences.